-Two exams at the end of Year 11.
+Short Course: One exam at end of Year 11.

 GCSE covers 2 religions in much more depth.
 It is a rigorous study of Islam and Christianity and deals with a number of concepts and beliefs you will not have studied at KS3.
 Unit 2 covers a variety of philosophical and ethical issues, which you will not have covered before.